In a Democracy, why should Ngai Tahu have more say than YOU?

 As such we, the undersigned, petition Environment Canterbury to notify the Speaker of Parliament that Environment Canterbury withdraws the Bill pursuant to Parliamentary Standing Order 275.

-Sarah Taylor needs your help with “Environment Canterbury: In a Democracy, why should Ngai Tahu have more say than YOU?”.
-Join Sarah and 17,875 supporters today.
+Hobson's Pledge needs your help with “Environment Canterbury: In a Democracy, why should Ngai Tahu have more say than YOU?”.
+Join Hobson's and 17,824 supporters today.